-can work with in the MATLAB® software.
-You can build matrices and arrays of floating-point and
+work with in MATLAB®.
+You can build matrices and arrays of floating-point and integer data,

-All of the fundamental MATLAB classes are shown in the diagram below:
+All of the fundamental MATLAB classes are shown in the diagram.

 Numeric classes in the MATLAB software include signed and unsigned integers, and single- and double-precision floating-point numbers.
 By default, MATLAB stores all numeric values as double-precision floating point.
 (You cannot change the default type and precision.)
 You can choose to store any number, or array of numbers, as integers or as single-precision.
 Integer and single-precision arrays offer more memory-efficient storage than double-precision.

 All numeric types support basic array operations, such as subscripting, reshaping, and mathematical operations.

 You can create two-dimensional

 matrices using one of two storage formats:

 sparse.
 For matrices with mostly zero-valued